I'm being cared for by: Los Angeles Rabbit Foundation

 Help me get seen & adopted!

-already neutered, housetrained, a special needs pet, and in need of an experienced adopter.
+already neutered, housetrained, and a special needs pet.

-Widget is best friends with Gizmo.
+Ebb is best friends with Flo.
 Please adopt both of them so they can stay together!

-I am already neutered, housetrained, a special needs pet, and in need of an experienced adopter.
+I am already neutered, housetrained, and a special needs pet.

 We are a Los-Angeles based rabbit welfare group that provides education on rabbit care, promotes spay/neuter of companion rabbits, and helps find homes for abandoned rabbits in Los Angeles County.

 Our founder, Michelle Kelly, PhD, has helped establish successful adoption programs for rabbits in public animal shelters.
 She is also a licensed educator for House Rabbit Society.